In this guide, we will learn the usage of LinkedHashMap class methods/APIs with examples.

 The HashMap class doesn’t guarantee any specific iteration order of the elements.
 It doesn’t keep track of the order in which the elements are inserted and produces the elements in a random order every time you iterate over it.
 If you want a predictable iteration order of the elements in a Map, then you can use a LinkedHashMap.

-The important points about Java LinkedHashMap class are:
+Below are some important points about Java LinkedHashMap:

 // Creating a LinkedHashMap